BB-ML: Basic Block Performance Prediction using Machine Learning Techniques: Results

+The reason for obtaining correlation values less than 0.95 in certain applications, such as lu and Gaussian, is the multiple executions of the same kernel.
+Depending on the input size, these application kernels are invoked multiple times to apply the algorithm to varied sections of the entire matrix in each iteration.
+We observed that the basic block (BB) counts for the initial executions of each recurrent kernel, consistent with Nvidia Nsight methodology, remain constant.
+Yet, when aggregating the BB counts across all executions, the resulting data yields a less accurate model than other applications.
+We opted for the aggregate of all iterations as it offers a more comprehensive perspective on the overall application performance.
+The PNN model, on average, shows $93.6\%$ accuracy for extrapolation learned from lower input configuration and $97.7\%$ accuracy for random instance prediction.

 A better representation of extrapolation is shown in Figure~\ref{Fig:heatmap} for PNN.
 The heatmaps show extrapolation of basic block execution counts on high input values with respect to the actual basic block counts for those inputs.
-Each heatmap includes all basic block predictions for one benchmark, and the extrapolated counts should be close to the actual count.
-We expect all points along the identity line $(y=x)$.
-We find higher density near the identity line for most benchmarks except gaussian, lu, lud, and nw.
+Each heatmap includes all basic block predictions for one benchmark.
+The extrapolated BB counts are expected to be close to the actual count i.e. we expect all points along the identity line $(y=x)$.
+We find higher density near the identity line for most benchmarks except Gaussian, lu, lud, and nw.
 The heatmaps represent the closeness of our extrapolation counts with actual counts.

-In summary, we observe that both PNN and BR-BPNN networks can accurately extrapolate on basic block counts.
-Both networks have an almost similar average error rate for the benchmarks used in this study.
-From extrapolation on high and mixed input instances, we find that BR-BPNN works better for linearly separable problems while PNN fits better for applications with non-linear behavior.
-In other words, PNN is a more generalized network than BR-BPNN network.

-Figures~\ref{fig:sample-roc-pnn}~(a) and (b) show the change in test accuracy when we vary the training sample percentage for both PNN and BR-BPPNN networks.
-This plot represents the relationship between model accuracy and training size.
-For both networks, high test accuracy for a small fraction of training samples indicates that we have sufficient samples for each benchmark application.
-We find that test accuracy decreases with higher samples for some benchmarks.
-Figure~\ref{fig:sample-roc-pnn}~(a) shows that the benchmarks nw, correlation, and covariance fit better with a small sample size for PNN.
+Figure~\ref{fig:sample-roc-pnn}(left) shows the change in test accuracy when we vary the training sample percentage for the PNN model.
+This plot represents the relationship between model accuracy and training sample size.
+From the plot, high test accuracy for a small fraction of training samples indicates that we have sufficient samples for each benchmark application.
+We find that test accuracy decreases with higher samples for some benchmarks; they actually fit better with a small sample size.
 Although the accuracy for those applications shows slight improvement initially with increasing sample size, it decreases later with more samples.
-The benchmarks gramschmit and lu show similar behavior for BR-BPNN in Figure~\ref{fig:sample-roc-pnn}~(b).
-We also observe that BR-BPNN shows steady accuracy for most applications while PNN is more sensitive to the sample size.
-Thus, we conclude that test accuracy slightly increases for most benchmarks with increasing training sample size for both networks.
+Overall, we find that PNN model is sensitive to the sample size; the test accuracy slightly increases for most benchmarks with increasing training sample size.